 But the 2004 study cited above reported that vinegar reduced postprandial glucose more in subjects who were highly insulin resistant.
 The authors say this result shows that vinegar increases insulin sensitivity, perhaps acting similarly to metformin.

-Pretty amazing that a simple chemical like vinegar (acetic acid) could have the benefits of three different classes of diabetes drugs, and all for two cents a dose!
+Pretty amazing that a simple chemical like vinegar (acetic acid) could have the benefits of three different classes of diabetes drugs, and all for a few cents a dose!
 It’s likely good for both Type 2 and Type 1, especially for lowering postprandial glucose.
-And postprandial glucose levels account for 30% to 70% of A1C values.
+And postprandial glucose levels account for 30 percent to 70 percent of A1C values.
 Vinegar has got to be the most cost-effective medicine in history, but most people with diabetes still aren’t taking it.

 How can vinegar be so powerful?
 I think it has to do with our ancestral diet.
 We used to eat carbohydrate in highly complex forms that took a long time to break down in the intestines.
 Some of that material may have converted to vinegar before being absorbed.
 Vinegar may be a signal to our bodies to produce insulin and not resist it.
 Today’s highly refined carbohydrates are absorbed long before they start breaking down.
 Our bodies don’t get the ancestral signals that carbohydrates are coming, so they’re not ready for them.
 Drinking a bit of vinegar might trigger the hormones and transmitters that are now missing the boat.

 This theory might be nonsense, but the benefits of vinegar are proven reality.
-In response to my last vinegar article, nearly a dozen readers posted comments about how vinegar had helped them reduce their blood glucose and lose weight.
+In response to another of my vinegar articles, more than 30 readers posted comments about how vinegar had helped them reduce their blood glucose and lose weight.
 There were no dissenting comments.
 Go back and read them here.

 Readers mostly use apple cider vinegar, which has been touted for centuries for many health benefits.
 However, wine vinegar, rice vinegar, and white vinegar may be equally good.
 They just haven’t been studied.
 Balsamic vinegar apparently is not good; it’s too sugary.

 The optimum vinegar dose hasn’t been established.
-Most reports have people taking 1–2 tablespoons before each meal containing carbohydrate, and at bedtime.
+Most reports have people taking 1–3 teaspoons before each meal containing carbohydrate, and at bedtime.
 It might be best to take vinegar with the first bite of the meal, to prevent the reported side effects of nausea and heartburn.
 But these should be rare at such low doses, anyway.
+And to protect your enamel, remember to rinse your teeth and mouth after drinking vinegar.
 You can also take vinegar tablets, which are cheap and widely available.

 Here are some recipes readers sent: